How to Clean Carpet With Baking Soda

 Credit: This image is generated by You.com and edited by Canva

-Now, gently scrub the surface with a soft brush or microfiber mop to work the baking soda into the surface.
+Now, take a soft brush or microfiber mop.
+Scrub the whole surface gently.
 Move in both directions to penetrate between the carpet fibers without causing damage.

 Soft-bristle brush or microfiber mop moving in crosshatch strokes, lightly working powder into the fibers; careful, non-damaging motion